NAV on 2019/11/14

 FTSE/JSE Capped All Share Index (CAPI) over a rolling 24-month period

 Karl is CIO and a member of the executive committee.
 He joined Coronation in 2000 as an equity analyst, was made head of research in 2005 and appointed CIO in May 2008.
 Karl co-manages the Coronation Houseview Portfolios as well as the Coronation Equity and Balanced Plus funds.

 Sarah-Jane joined the Coronation investment team in 2008 as an equity analyst.
 Her current responsibilities include co-managing the Coronation Industrial Fund and researching food producers and hospital stocks amongst others.
 Prior to joining Coronation, she formed part of the investment team at JP Morgan Asset Management in London where she was a European research analyst and then co-manager of their UK Smaller Companies Fund.

-The fund had a good quarter, returning 8.2% on the back of strong domestic equity markets.
+The fund declined -1.2% for the third quarter of 2019 (Q3-19), outperforming its benchmark, which declined 5.1%.
 This is a relatively new fund without a meaningful long-term track record.